Large Deviations in Discrete-Time Renewal Theory

 \item if $F\subseteq\rew$ is compact, open convex, or closed convex, then

-Furthermore, if $\rew$ is finite-dimensional, then this bound is valid for any closed set $F$ provided that $\Ex[e^{\varphi(X_1)}]<\infty$ for all $\varphi$ in an open neighborhood of the origin. \end{enumerate} \end{cramer} Earlier, Donsker and Varadhan \cite{Donsker} proved Cram\'er's theorem under the condition that $\Ex[e^{\xi\|X_1\|}]<\infty$ for all $\xi\in\Rl$.
-Under this condition, they also showed that the upper bound in part (c) holds for any closed set $F$ even when $\rew$ is infinite-dimensional.
+Furthermore, if $\rew$ is finite-dimensional, then this bound is valid for any closed set $F$ provided that $\Ex[e^{\xi\|X_1\|}]<+\infty$ for some number $\xi>0$. \end{enumerate} \end{cramer} Earlier, Donsker and Varadhan \cite{Donsker} proved Cram\'er's theorem under the stringent exponential moment condition $\Ex[e^{\xi\|X_1\|}]<+\infty$ for all $\xi>0$.
+Importantly, they showed that under this condition the upper bound in part (c) holds for any closed set $F$ even when $\rew$ is infinite-dimensional.

-Along with the use as stochastic processes, renewal models find application in Equilibrium Statistical Physics with a different interpretation of the time coordinate.
-In particular, they are employed in studying the phenomenon of polymer pinning, whereby a polymer consisting of $t\ge 1$ monomers is pinned by a substrate at the monomers $T_1,T_2,\ldots$ standing for renewed events along the polymer chain \cite{Giac,Hollander_Polymer}.
-Supposing the monomer $T_i$ contributes an energy $-v(S_i)$ provided that $T_i\le t$, $v$ being a real function called the {\it potential}, the state of the polymer is described by the perturbed law $\prob_t$ defined on the measurable space $(\Omega,\mathcal{F})$ by the Gibbs change of measure
+Along with the use as stochastic processes, discrete-time renewal models find application in Equilibrium Statistical Physics with a different interpretation of the time coordinate.
+In particular, they are employed in studying the phenomenon of polymer pinning, whereby a polymer consisting of $t\ge 1$ monomers is pinned by a substrate at the monomers $T_1,T_2,\ldots$ that represent renewed events along the polymer chain \cite{Giac,Hollander_Polymer}.
+Supposing that the monomer $T_i$ contributes an energy $-v(S_i)$ provided that $T_i\le t$, $v$ being a real function over $\{1,2,\ldots\}\cup\{\infty\}$ called the {\it potential}, the state of the polymer is described by the perturbed law $\prob_t$ defined on the measurable space $(\Omega,\mathcal{F})$ by the Gibbs change of measure